Hierarchy settings

 With this option, you can specify the fields for which you want to hide the hierarchy icon.
 All the fields are selected by default, and unselecting any field will hide the hierarchy icon for that field.

-Hide hierarchy icon
+Hiding hierarchy icon

 6.6.
 Grand total title

-The options related to Grand total can be seen only if the Row/Column Grand Total value has not been set to ‘Off’ under the ‘Totals’ option.
+The options related to Grand total can be seen only if the Row/Column Grand Total value has not been set to Off under the Totals option.

 You can set a custom title for the grand total in the textbox.